yuval-po/token-bucket-rate-limiter/README.md

 This library is a Token-Bucket-based rate-limiter, suitable for use in both route and code levels.
 It's designed to be lightweight, modern, concise, easy to use and flexible.

-Bucket based limiters are useful in managing load in resource constrained scenarios whilst providing pseudo _QOS_ capabilities.
+Bucket based limiters are useful in managing load in resource constrained scenarios whilst providing _QOS_-like capabilities.

 > Every server must decide,</br>